spencertipping/nfu/README.md

 `nfu` chains commands together just like a shell pipeline.
 This means that order matters; `nfu -sc` and `nfu -cs` do two completely different things.

+- `-a`, `--average`: Generates a running average of the last N elements.
+If N = 0 or is not provided, then generates a running average of all numbers.
 - `-c`, `--count`: Pipes data through `uniq -c` to count adjacent, equivalent items.
 You should probably use `-g` before this unless your data is already grouped or you just want run lengths.